 Umbrella insurance is extra coverage from liability for other insurance policies, usually home or auto insurance.
 Consumers may choose to purchase an umbrella policy if their home or car is more expensive than a typical policy would be able to cover.
 For example, most car insurance liability policies cover at least $25,000 per person or $50,000 per accident.
 But if the accident involves a very valuable car, or the victim is willing to pursue legal action, insurance may not even begin to cover the full cost.
 You may want to hedge your risk by purchasing umbrella insurance to add extra protection to your existing policy.

 Ask insurance agents if they offer the above types of life insurance.
-Let them know with Geo-Fencing, we can promote all of the services to the right demographics using our special targeting groups.
+Let them know with HNN, we can promote all of the services right to the local Veteran community.

 Insurance Claims Basics

 To receive a payout for an insurance policy, the policyholder must file a claim with the insurance company.
 The basics of the process are straightforward, but can vary depending on the type of insurance.

 A claims adjuster or claims examiner is an employee of an insurance company, and the person responsible for evaluating claims and determining if the company will reimburse the policyholder at the amount provided.
 An adjuster inspects claims related to property damage, as in the case of auto or home insurance policies.
 Claims examiners are typically involved in health and life insurance, and review medical records to determine the proper payout for major medical procedures.

 Filing an insurance claim can be stressful and confusing, but you need to begin the process as soon as possible to make certain you can recover your losses.
 It’s important to note that in the case of emergencies, you should always call 911 first.
 The safety and health of yourself and others takes precedent over insurance.